 “…It’s incredibly damaging to the movement to have an elder be harassing women.”

 Yet this article clearly demonstrates the courage of the young woman, as she refuses to harm the movement by answering the FBI questions.
 She wouldn’t inform on the movement.

-I’m a Wisconsin wolf advocate, so when this story first came out, refused to continue working with Coronado, because he clearly refused to be accountable for this kind of predatory behavior towards woman.
+I’m a Wisconsin wolf advocate, so when this story first came out, refused to continue working with Coronado and his Wolf Patrol, because he clearly refused to be accountable for this kind of predatory behavior towards woman.
 The article makes it clear Julie wasn’t alone or the only victim of this predatory behavior.
 Julie wasn’t his first victim.